How To Get A Puppy To Sleep Through The Night

 You sleep well when your bed feels cozy, the same applies for your puppy.
 Some of the puppies prefer soft blankets so that they can curl up during night.
 However, others might enjoy a cool surface.
 Keep the temperature and weather in mind while preparing his bedding.
 He must feel comfortable in it.
 You will soon learn that your puppy has certain preferences, try to include them in the crate each time he sleeps.

 You should thoroughly go through the process of crate training in order to make your puppy feel comfortable in his crate.
 Housetraining can be speeded up by crating during the night time.
 This will make your puppy avoid soiling of his space.
 It also prevents damage and mess created throughout the house.
 Your puppy needs to learn crating because this is a skill he might need later in his life.
+For more advanced tips, you should check this in-depth Crate Training guide by Wendy!

 5. Give him something that he can chew